Security

 Zero dependencies

 AIIR has zero runtime dependencies.
 No supply chain to compromise.
-The entire codebase is auditable in one sitting.
+The entire codebase is open and auditable — roughly 9,200 lines of core logic.

 Content-addressed